Awami Workers Party: Federal Congress

-General elections
+Fourth Delegate Congress was held on 26-27 April 2025 at Lahore in which Akhtar Hussain was elected as the President, Javed Akhtar as Senior Vice President, Farhat Abbas as general Secretary and Yousaf Kakar as Deputy Secretary General, Ahtisham Akbar as Secretary Youth / Students, Zahid Pervez as Secretary Finance, Asar Imam as Secretary Information, Abida Chaudhary as Secretary Women, Mohammad Jamil as Secretary Labour, Iqbal Malik as Secretary Kisan / Harri, Dalawar Abbas as Secretary Art & Culture, Prof. Shah Jahan as Secretary Education, Pervez Fateh as Secretary International Affairs.

 General elections 2013

-In the 2013 Pakistani general election the party received 18,650 votes or 0.04% of the national share.
+In the 2013 Pakistani general election, the party received 18,650 votes or 0.04% of the national share.

 Elections 2015

 AWP took part in the 2015 elections in Gilgit-Baltistan.
 Baba Jan was AWP's candidate in GBLA-6 constituency.
 Jan came second to PMLN's Mir Gazanfar Ali.
 New elections in GBLA-6 were expected to be held in September 2016 after the seat became vacant on Mir Gazanfar's appointment as Governor.
-But Baba Jan's paper got rejected and Akhun Bhai contested the by polls in place of Baba Jan.
+However, Baba Jan's paper was rejected.
+Akhun Bhai contested the by polls in place of Baba Jan.

 General Elections 2018

 In the 2018 Pakistani general election, AWP received 35,870 votes.

 In July, 2018, at the Karachi Press Club, secretary general, advocate Akhtar Hussain, and senior vice president Yousuf Mustikhan, issued the party’s 10-point agenda as their manifesto.
 The main focus of manifesto was abolishing the medieval tribal and feudal system in the country.